Employee Retention Credit

 The employee retention credit is available to employers, including non-profits, whose operations have been fully or partially suspended because of a government order limiting commerce, travel, or group meetings.
 The credit is also provided to employers who have experienced a greater than 20% reduction in quarterly receipts, measured against the respective 2019 quarters.

-What wages qualify?
+What wages qualify for ERC?

 Qualified wages depend on the number of employees.